 Licensed Nurse: A licensed nurse includes APRNs, RNs and LPN/VNs.
 In some states/jurisdictions, LPN/VNs may be allowed to delegate.

-UAP: Any unlicensed personnel trained to function in a supportive role, regardless of title, to whom a nursing responsibility may be delegated.
-This includes but is not limited to CNAs, patient care technicians, CMAs, certified medication aides, and home health aides.
+Assistive Personnel (AP): Any assistive personnel trained to function in a supportive role, regardless of title, to whom a nursing responsibility may be delegated.
+This includes but is not limited to certified nursing assistants or aides (CNAs), patient care technicians, CMAs, certified medication aids, and home health aides (formerly referred to as "unlicensed" assistive personnel [UAP]).